AXGKl/blog/docs/ll/fun/unblockme/index.md

 Why did it not find that, what prevented it.

-Answer (after debugging):
+Answer (after debugging) - check the terminal output of the solution shown above:

-- Yes, it did, in move 1 also register the move 9 right
+- In move 1 it did also register the move 9 right
 - Then in move 2 it started with the board in state after 5 down one (and 9 in orig place), found 9 right and remembered the state
 - Then in move 2 it tried new moves after 9 right first, found 5 down one - and stopped.
 Since that